-returns of traded assets.
+Liu and Wu (2021), would first estimate the discount bond prices on two consecutive days.
+Those price estimates are then used to calculate the implied returns.
+Note that in contrast to our KR methodology the returns of alternative parametric or nonparametric estimators do not represent returns of traded assets.
 In this paper we are the first to estimate the discount bond returns directly from the returns of observed returns instead of first estimating discount bond prices.

-Figure 3 illustrates the small magnitude of the errors of KR method.
+Figure A.2 in the appendix illustrates the small magnitude of the errors of the KR method.
 We report the RMSE of observed securities for the full KR model, KR-n with n=1,...,4 factors and estimates of Gürkaynak, Sack, and Wright (2010) labeled as GSW.
-The RMSE are calculated in-sample for all maturities or separately for seven maturity buckets.
+The RMSE are calculated insample for all maturities or separately for seven maturity buckets.
 In the case of GSW we use their estimated discount bond prices to obtain the discount bond returns.
 The discount bond returns and discounted cash flows are sufficient to model the coupon bond returns.
 It is striking that the in-sample RMSE of GSW is larger than the out-of-sample RMSE with KR.
 In fact, the out-of-sample errors of only two factors in KR-n, as shown in Figure 2, are smaller than the in-sample errors of GSW.